-When times are uncertain, one thing never changes: the need for professional tax help.
+Is it possible to grow your business and increase revenue in unforseen circumstances?
+It can be with the right marketing strategies and diverse revenue streams!
 Even in an unpredictable economy, tax preparation remains a steady industry.
-But is it possible to grow your business and increase revenue in such circumstances?
-It can be with the right marketing strategies and diverse revenue streams!
-Here are six ways you can find more clients and diversify your income even in trying times.
+Here are six ways you can find more clients and diversify your income in both good and trying times.

 Specializing in a niche of tax preparation may seem like it would narrow your potential client base, but often the opposite is true.
 When you promote a speciality, you’ll be more likely to land clients in that niche.
 Instead of marketing yourself as a generalist, you’ll be able to present yourself as an expert with the knowledge clients need for their specific tax situation.